This course is open for applications.

 Careers / Further study

-Completing the MA Music Therapy allows you to register with the HCPC, and start practising as a fully qualified music therapist.
+Completing the MA Music Therapy means you will be eligible to apply for registration with the HCPC, in order to start practising as a fully qualified music therapist.

 Opportunities for Master's-qualified music therapists are diverse.
 Previous students have gone on to practice as HCPC-registered music therapists sometimes alongside other musical work such as performing and teaching and also apply their knowledge and expertise to positions in healthcare and education.
 Our links with music therapy experts and practitioners give excellent insights into future careers, and part of the course is geared towards helping you find placements, attract employers or set up your own practice.